medish/tictactrip-test/README.md

 # Tictactrip test
 A RESTful api using Node.js, to justify a given text
 ## Installation
-## Commands
+First you need to install npm dependencies in the project folder usind `npm install` command.
-Available commands after you generate the project.
+## Available commands
 ```
 npm test # test using Jest.
 npm run coverage # to test the code coverage.